ivorscott/ivorscott/README.md

 ### Looking for projects

 I code in Go and Typescript.
+Deploy on AWS.

 Follow me on [twitch](https://twitch.tv/ivorscott).
 I live code occasionally.